Vietnamese Revolutionary Youth League

-The History of Vietnamese Revolutionary Youth League
+The history of the Vietnamese Revolutionary Youth League

 Foundation

-In December 1924, after the Fifth Congress of the Communist International in Moscow, Nguyen Ai Quoc left for Guangzhou as an interpreter for Mikhail Borodin (the alias of Mikhail Gruzenberg).
-With a Chinese pseudonym “Ly Thuy”, he was mandated to promote communist movements in Indochina as well as in the rest of Southeast Asia.
+In December 1924, following the Fifth Congress of the Communist International in Moscow, Nguyen Ai Quoc travelled to Guangzhou as an interpreter for Mikhail Borodin (Mikhail Gruzenberg).
+Using the Chinese pseudonym "Ly Thuy", he was tasked with promoting communist movements in Indochina and the wider Southeast Asian region.

-Soon after Nguyen Ai Quoc's arrival, he contacted Vietnamese exile groups in several southern Chinese cities from late 1924 to early 1925.
-In 1925, Nguyen Ai Quoc, with nine of the most trustworthy members of Tam Tam Xa (the Society of Like Hearts; Chinese: 心心社), established a secret organization, the Communist Youth Corps (Thanh niên Cộng sản Đoàn).
-The rest of Tam Tam Xa would plan to be absorbed into a larger, public, and mass-oriented organization, i.e., the Vietnamese Revolutionary Youth League, with the Communist Youth Corps as its nucleus.
+Soon after his arrival, Nguyen Ai Quoc contacted Vietnamese exile groups in several southern Chinese cities between late 1924 and early 1925.
+In 1925, he and nine trusted members of Tam Tam Xa (the Society of Like Hearts; Chinese: 心心社) formed a secret organization, the Communist Youth Corps (Thanh niên Cộng sản Đoàn).
+The remaining members of Tam Tam Xa were expected to join a broader, public, and mass-oriented organization—the Vietnamese Revolutionary Youth League—with the Communist Youth Corps serving as its nucleus.

-On 21 June 1925, Thanh niên was formally established by Nguyen Ai Quoc and some former leading members of Tam Tam Xa.
-The headquarters of the League was located in a rented three-story house on 13 Wen Ming Street, in downtown Guangzhou.
-During 1925–1927, the Guangzhou headquarters operated as the Central Committee and the directing center for their underground revolutionary movements in Vietnam.
-At the same time, the leaders of Thanh Nien also organized 3 sessions of “Special Political Training Class”, teaching revolutionary theory and practices (history and language courses were also included in the curriculum).
-Nguyen Ai Quoc, Ho Tung Mau, and Le Hong Son gave lectures to their recruits, and they also invited some Chinese Communist Party (CCP) members, Kuomintang (KMT) Leftists, and Comintern officials as guest lecturers.
-Each training session would last about 3 to 4 months.
-After finishing their training, most of the recruits were sent back to Vietnam to recruit new members and organize underground anticolonial movements.
-Some recruits participated in CCP and sequent revolutionary movements in China.
-Outstanding members, like Le Hong Phong, Le Quang Dat, and Tran Phu, were even sent to Whampoa Military Academy or the University for the Toilers of the East (Soviet Union) for further military and political training.
+On 21 June 1925, Thanh niên was formally established by Nguyen Ai Quoc and several former leading members of Tam Tam Xa.
+The League's headquarters were located in a rented three-storey house at 13 Wen Ming Street in downtown Guangzhou.
+From 1925 to 1927, this headquarters functioned as the Central Committee and as the main coordinating centre for underground revolutionary activities in Vietnam.

+During the same period, the League organized three sessions of a "Special Political Training Class", which provided instruction in revolutionary theory and practice, along with courses in history and language.
+Lectures were delivered by Nguyen Ai Quoc, Ho Tung Mau, and Le Hong Son, while additional guest lecturers included members of the Chinese Communist Party (CCP), left-wing Kuomintang (KMT) activists, and Comintern officials.
+Each session lasted approximately three to four months.
+After completing the course, most recruits returned to Vietnam to expand membership and organize underground anticolonial activities.
+Some recruits joined CCP-affiliated revolutionary movements in China.
+Several prominent members, including Le Hong Phong, Le Quang Dat, and Tran Phu, were sent for further training at the Whampoa Military Academy or the University for the Toilers of the East in the Soviet Union.

-To propagandize their revolutionary ideas and attract young people, the League published pamphlets and periodicals (in Vietnamese) on different political subjects.
-The Road to Revolution (Duong Kach Menh), a training manual for the League's members, was a collection of Nguyen Ai Quoc's lecture notes for the training course.
-This pamphlet was published by the League of Oppressed Peoples propaganda sector in 1927.
-Four periodicals were published regularly during the League's lifetime: 208 issues of weekly Thanh Nien (Youth) from June 1925 to May 1930; the weekly Bao Cong Nong (Worker-Peasant) from December 1926 to early 1928; the biweekly Linh Kach Menh (Revolutionary Soldier) from early 1927 to early 1928; and 4 issues of the monthly Viet Nam Tien Phong (Vanguard of Vietnam) in 1927.
+To disseminate revolutionary ideas and attract young supporters, the League published various pamphlets and periodicals in Vietnamese.
+The Road to Revolution (Đường Kách Mệnh), a training manual compiled from Nguyen Ai Quoc’s lectures, was published by the League of Oppressed Peoples' propaganda section in 1927.
+Four periodicals were issued regularly during the League's existence: 208 issues of the weekly Thanh Nien (Youth) from June 1925 to May 1930; the weekly Bao Cong Nong (Worker-Peasant) from December 1926 to early 1928; the biweekly Linh Kach Menh (Revolutionary Soldier) from early 1927 to early 1928; and four issues of the monthly Viet Nam Tien Phong (Vanguard of Vietnam) in 1927.